 If you want better stability and flexibility for your shots, go for a compact remote control tripod.
 An alternative is to look for a stable post to hold your camera and take a photo using its self-timer, though it can be quite a challenge.

 With a tripod, you don’t have to worry about poorly composed shots.
-It’s also ideal for taking whole body portraits from any angle, including your back.
-Look for a tripod that can be controlled remotely via a shutter device, so you won’t need to use your camera’s self-timer.
+It’s also ideal for taking whole body portraits from different angles, including your back.
+Look for a tripod that can be controlled via a remote shutter device, so you won’t need to use your camera’s self-timer.

 3. Highlight the Destination